ionesculiviucristian/arch-setup/README.md

 - [Offline QR Code Generator](https://addons.mozilla.org/en-US/firefox/addon/offline-qr-code-generator): This add-on allows you to quickly generate a QR code offline with the URL of the open tab or any (selected) other text!
 - [Plasma Integration](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration): Multitask efficiently by controlling browser functions from the Plasma desktop
 - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin): Finally, an efficient wide-spectrum content blocker
+- [Vimium](https://addons.mozilla.org/en-US/firefox/addon/vimium-ff): The Hacker's Browser.
+Vimium provides keyboard shortcuts for navigation and control in the spirit of Vim.

 ## Available aliases